pdxiv/go-network-test/README.md

 ### Communication terminology
 - Sink: Incoming communication to a service (think, "sink to").
 - Rise: Outgoing communication from a service (think, "rise from").
-- Seq: Central service handling all messages.
-Typically, your system will only have one active Seq.
+- Hub: Central service handling all messages.
+Typically, your system will only have one active Hub.
 - App: All other services.
-All App services communicate with each other over the Seq.
+All App services communicate with each other over the Hub.
 ```
            +-------+
   App Sink |       | App Rise